How to clean toilet jets to prevent yucky hard water stains from forming on your toilet and keep it cleaner for longer.

 6. Fill the overflow tube with more bleach solution.
 Flush the toilet a final time after letting the bleach sit for about 5 minutes.

 The overflow tube should be flushed periodically with bleach if bacteria build-up is a recurring problem.
 In-tank cleaners should never be used to solve the problem.
 In the tank, rubber parts such as flappers and tank balls will deteriorate because of the chemicals in-tank cleaners contain.
-The use of these chemicals may also negate the manufacturer’s warranty on the toilet.
+No one wants a costly repair bill.